-The film opens with a ship sinking.
-Soon a lifeboat appears with one passenger, a rich, snooty newspaper columnist named Connie Porter (Bankhead).
-Other survivors make their way onto the boat: Kovac, Stanley, Joe, and Gus, four of the ship's crew; wealthy industrialist C.J.
-Rittenhouse; Alice, an Army nurse; and Mrs. Higgins, a war refugee.
-Finally, they pick up Willi (Walter Slezak), a German who was on the U-boat that sank their ship—the U-boat, it turns out, also sank.
-Kovac wants to throw Willi into the ocean, but the others prevail on him to do the honorable thing and keep Willi aboard as a prisoner.
-The passengers aboard the lifeboat then have to struggle to survive on the open ocean, while Willi plays them off each other in an effort to gain control.
+The film opens with the sinking of a passenger ship, depicted in the opening credits with a closeup of a smokestack as it descends and slips beneath the water.
+Soon a lifeboat appears occupied by one passenger, a rich, snooty newspaper columnist named Connie Porter (Tallulah Bankhead).
+Other survivors make their way onto the boat: Kovac (John Hodiak), Stanley (Hume Cronyn), Joe (Canada Lee), and Gus (William Bendix), four of the ship's crew; C.J.
+Rittenhouse (Henry Hull), a wealthy industrialist; Alice (Mary Anderson), a U.S. Army nurse; and Mrs. Higley (Heather Angel), a war refugee.
+Finally, they pick up Willy (Walter Slezak), a German who was on the U-boat that sank their ship—the U-boat, it turns out, also sank.
+Kovac wants to throw Willy into the ocean, but the others prevail on him to do the honorable thing and keep Willy aboard as a prisoner.
+The passengers aboard the lifeboat then have to struggle to survive on the open ocean, while Willy plays them off each other in an effort to gain control.

 - Beta Couple: Stanley and Alice to Connie and Kovac.